PLANT SC 2510WT - Foundations in Plant Science II

 Course Learning Outcomes

-1 Describe the photosynthetic pathway and explain the role of environmental controls on photosynthetic rates 2 Discuss the factors that determine water use efficiency 3 Explain how plants acquire, transport and use mineral nutrients 4 Describe and identify characteristics of important nutrient disorders 5 Describe the life cycle of plants and of some of the important environmental controls of growth and development 6 Demonstrate the role of plant hormones in growth and development 7 Identify the basic anatomy of plants as it relates to the physiology of water and nutrient transport and photosnthesis 8 Explain the physiological responses to mycorrhizal infection and rhizobium symbiosis 9 Design and manage experimentation, develop and test an hypothesis and to analyse and present the data clearly
+1 Describe the photosynthetic pathway and explain the role of environmental controls on photosynthetic rates 2 Discuss the factors that determine water use efficiency 3 Explain how plants acquire, transport, and use mineral nutrients 4 Describe the life cycle of plants, important environmental and hormonal controls of growth and development 5 Identify the basic anatomy of plants as it relates to the physiology 6 Explain the physiological responses to mycorrhizal infection and rhizobium symbiosis 7 Design and manage experimentation, develop and test an hypothesis and to analyse and present the data clearly

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: